rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - The oauthconsentkickoff subcommand takes no arguments.
 - Returns AzureOauthConsentKickoffReply.
+### restoreadobjectswithpasswords
+Restores the Azure AD directory with multiple passwords.

+- There is a single argument of type RestoreAzureAdObjectsWithPasswordsInput.
+- Returns RestoreAzureAdObjectsWithPasswordsReply.
 ### setcloudaccountcustomerappcredentials
 Set credentials for the customer application, for the tenant domain name.

 - There is a single argument of type SetAzureCloudAccountCustomerAppCredentialsInput.
 - Returns System.Boolean.
+### startadappsetup
+Initiates the Azure AD app creation workflow.

+- There is a single argument of type StartAzureAdAppSetupInput.
+- Returns StartAzureAdAppSetupReply.
+### startadappupdate
+Initiates an update to the Azure AD directory app.

+- There is a single argument of type StartAzureAdAppUpdateInput.
+- Returns StartAzureAdAppUpdateReply.
 ### startcloudaccountoauth
 Initiates a session before doing Azure OAuth flow.
 If a custom app is configured for the tenant, the client ID of the custom app is returned.
 Otherwise, the client ID of the default app is returned.